yorickpeterse/yorickpeterse.com/content/articles/contributing-to-my-code.md

     end

-The former is better because it allows you to load the code on its own without having to worry about the entire namespace already being defined.
+The former is better as it allows you to load the file without manually having to define missing segments of the namespace.
+This becomes especially useful if you want to test specific files without loading the rest of a Gem or application.

 ## Documentation